 This salina was operated from 1931 by Señor José Gerschman.
 It lies close to the previous mentioned location.
-He installed 1933 a 60cm gauge line, with equipment provided from the FCS 60cm gauge agricultural networks in Buenos Aires province.
-The main operation ran to the south side of Nicolás Levalle station and whilst this ceased in the early 1980s, smaller scale operations in the salina may still go on.
+He installed in 1933 a 60cm gauge line, with equipment provided from the FCS 60cm gauge agricultural networks in Buenos Aires province, though the 'main-line' made use of broad gauge rail and fittings.
+The main operation ran to the south side of Nicolás Levalle station and whilst this ceased in the early 1980s, operations in the salina still go on (2015).
 Motive power was always by internal combustion, including eight Brookvilles all purchased new between 1938 and 1975.
 Details are as follows (1):

 BCL no. 2319 of 1938, a 7 ton diesel mechanical.